evvvvil/urptransitionshaders-docs/README.md

 You can set which type of animation easing for your material transition in the `URPTransitionGroup` component.
 Look for the `Transition Ease` drop down that sets which easing will be used with `Transition on start` as well as when you call `FadeIn(float duration)` or `FadeOut(float duration)`.
 [Know yer easing](https://easings.net/), yeah?

-## Final Notes:
+## Smooth transparency and depth:

 To achieve smooth transparency without a hard edge use surface type `Transparent` with `Alpha` blend mode and UNTICK `Preserve specular lighting`.

-In UNLIT and DEFERRED, if you see black areas which should be transparent: turn on `Alpha clipping` and drop `Base Color` alpha channel to a value below the `Alpha Clipping` threshold.
+Depending on your scene, you might get depth issues due to transparency, such as when multiple overlapping meshes share the same `Transparent` surface materials.
+Tick `Write depth` to force depth write on your transition materials to ressolve meshes overlapping.

+## Shadow Render face

 Do read the `Shadow render face` paragraph in the "Transition Options" below.
 You might have to flip shadow render face or render both to match yer shadow and mesh transitions.

+##  Unlit and deferred rendering quirk:

+When using `Unlit-Transition` in DEFERRED rendering mode, if you see dark areas which should be transparent: turn on `Alpha clipping` and drop `Base Color` alpha channel to a value below the `Alpha Clipping` threshold.
+For example with `Alpha clipping` threshold of 0.5, drop the `Base Color` alpha channel to just below 50% and the dark area will become transparent.

 ## Transition Options: